• Skip to main content

 Tour Chiloe churches

 The colourful small wooden churches that dot the island were often built by fishermen and shipbuilders and served as navigational aids for them.
 They represent the fusion of European Christian architecture and Chilean coastal traditions.
-Interestingly, like their boats, the churches are built without nails utilizing various kinds of wooden joints.
-Built on high ground, the majority of churches have south-facing entrances to keep the rain out.
-Sixteen churches on Chiloe Island have been declared World heritage sites.

 Chacao Church, Chiloe, Chile

-Church in Chaco added a second tower in 2006 and as a result, lost their World Heritage status.
+Church in Chaco added a second tower in 2006 and, as a result, lost their World Heritage status.

 Three Churches on Chiloe Island in Chile

-These are three of the 16 world heritage churches: Church of Tenaun in Tenaun, Church of Our Lady of Sorrows in Dalcahue, and Iglesia San Francisco in Castro.
+Church of Tenaun in Tenaun, Church of Our Lady of Sorrows in Dalcahue, and Iglesia San Francisco in Castro.

 View the Chiloe Palafitos (stilted houses) in Castro